mcxraider/nepal-finance-bot/README.md

 ### Linting

 Before submitting a pull request, please ensure your code follows the project's coding style by using [black](https://github.com/psf/black).
-This helps to keep the formatting consistent across the project.
+This helps to keep the formatting consistent across the codebase.

 To format your code with `black`, run the following command:

 ```bash
 black .
 ```

-This will automatically format your code according to the `black` style guide.

 ### Working with python-telegram-bot